MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-cannot-connect.md

 ---
-title: Troubleshoot "Can't connect to SQL database"
+title: "Can't connect to SQL database"
-description: Troubleshooting article for connection issues to SQL database in Business Central cloud migration. ms.author: jswymer ms.reviewer: jswymer ms.topic: troubleshooting ms.date: 04/18/2024
+description: Troubleshooting article for connection issues to SQL database in Business Central cloud migration. ms.author: jswymer ms.reviewer: jswymer ms.topic: troubleshooting ms.date: 04/24/2024
 ---

-# Troubleshoot "Can't connect to SQL Database, ErrorCode=SqlFailedToConnect"
+# "Can't connect to SQL Database, ErrorCode=SqlFailedToConnect"

 This article explains how to troubleshoot the **Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect** error message when you try to connect to an SQL database.